temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

   tls-key-path   /temporal/certs/prod.key
 ```

-If they’re correct, then this shouldn’t log a connection error:
+Run a command to test the connection:

 ```bash
 $ temporal workflow list --env prod
 ```

-For the full list of properties you can set, see the below options:
+For a full list of properties, use `temporal env set -h`.

 ```bash
 $ temporal env set -h